-The following is a guest post from Jen at The Money Mail.
-If you’re interested in guest posting please refer to my guest posting guidelines.
+The following is a contribution from Jen at The Money Mail.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 You may not give much importance to your credit score but others are looking at it at crucial points in your life and a low credit score will cost you!